Grief is not solely about death, it’s about change and accepting that change.

 Changes in realities, that’s what grief is!
 We all like structure. grief is about CHANGE Adjusting to it, acknowledging it, accepting it.

 There’s another bedfellow with grief brought on by positive situations – guilt!
+Yes!
+Guilt over feeling grief over a happy occurrence!
 The overall feeling that you are experiencing something good and wonderful and positive.
-How dare you be sad that you moved – your now in a better job that pays more, and moving was just a part of it – you should be glad you are out of that horrible place.
+How dare you be sad that you moved – you’re now in a better job that pays more, and moving was just a part of it – you should be glad you are out of that horrible place.
 How dare you feel grief over the birth of your baby!
 Babies are wonderful and if you feel grief over some loss of freedom, you’re just selfish.
 How dare you feel guilty about the lifestyle change that winning the lottery brings on – you’ll have dozens upon dozens of people that will be more than happy of pulling this burden from you.